QuincyForbes/GoScrapeIPF/README.md

 1. Read the CIDs from the CSV.
 2. For each CID, fetch its metadata from the IPFS gateway.
 3. Save the metadata to the DynamoDB table.

-## License

-This project can be licensed under the license you choose.
-Ensure to add a LICENSE file if you intend to distribute or open-source this project.